 Each year the NZWEA board reviews strategic direction to ensure the Association’s mission and vision are achieved.

-- How best to support smaller community and industrial renewable projects including those which combine wind solar and batteries.
+- How to best support smaller community and industrial renewable projects and those which combine wind solar and batteries.

-- How to leverage behind the meter generation and storage to support the short-term variability of wind and other renewables.
+- How to leverage behind the meter generation and storage and the need for retail tariff reform to support the short-term variability of wind.

 - Leveraging New Zealand’s emissions reduction imperative to enable the energy transition to renewables, particularly wind energy.